 - Mobile documents review

-Remember, people today use their smartphone as an extension of real-life.
-Any way you can enhance the real-life real estate experience with your mobile website is worth the investment.
+Remember, people today use their smartphones as an extension of real-life.
+Anyway, you can enhance the real-life real estate experience with your mobile website is worth the investment.
 These trends aren’t going away.

 Made for Speed

 47% of people now expect a website to load in fewer than 2 seconds.
 For every additional second, it takes a page to load, 11% of people will leave the site.